 Randal Scott, Ph.D. has served on our Board of Directors since February 2016.
 Dr. Scott is a co-founder and Chair of the board of directors of Genome Medical, Inc., a genomic medicine company founded in August 2016.
 Previously, Dr. Scott was a co-founder of Invitae Corporation, a publicly held genetic information company, where he served as Chair of the board of directors and Chief Executive Officer from August 2012 to January 2017 and Executive Chair from January 2017 to August 2019.
-Prior to Invitae Corporation, Dr. Scott co-founded Genomic Health, Inc., a life science company focused on the development and commercialization of genomic-based clinical diagnostic tests, where he served as Chair of the board of directors of BridgeBio Pharma, Inc., a publicly held genetic disease-focused company, since June 2020, and Freenome Holdings, Inc., a private health technology company, since December 2017; and as the executive co-chair of Genomic Life, Inc., a private health technology company, since January 2021.
+Dr. Scott was re-appointed Chair of the board of directors in 2022.
+Prior to Invitae Corporation, Dr. Scott co-founded Genomic Health, Inc., a life science company focused on the development and commercialization of genomic-based clinical diagnostic tests, where he served as Chair of the board of directors and Chief Executive Officer from August 2000 to 2009 and Executive Chair from 2009 to August 2012.
+Dr. Scott has also served on the board of directors of BridgeBio Pharma, Inc., a publicly held genetic disease-focused company, since June 2020, and Freenome Holdings, Inc., a private health technology company, since December 2017; and as the executive co-chair of Genomic Life, Inc., a private health technology company, since January 2021.
 Dr. Scott received a B.S. in Chemistry from Emporia State University and a Ph.D. in Biochemistry from the University of Kansas.
 Our Board of Directors believes Dr. Scott's extensive experience building and leading successful biopharmaceutical companies qualify him to serve on our Board of Directors.